DavidChristianto/Assignment2pbp/README.md

 *Read this in other languages: [Indonesian](README.md), [English](README.en.md)*

+# Assignment 2 Question

+#### 1. Create a diagram containing client request to the Django web application and its response.
+Also explain the flow of the diagram and how the urls.py, views.py, models.py and HTML files connected each other.
+#### Answer:
+   The diagram below show the relation between user and Django platform using Model-View-Template(MVT)
+   #### HTTP Request -----> URLS (urls.py)
+   ####                          |
+   ####                          |
+   ####                          V
+   #### Model (models.py) <---> View(views.py) ---> HTTP Response (HTML)
+   ####                          ^
+   ####                          |
+   ####                          |
+   ####                        Template (.html)

+   Django MVT architecture consist of 3 parts:
+   1. M (Model)      : the data access layer
+   2. T (Template)   : the presentation layer
+   3. V (View)       : the business logic layer, the bridge between models and templates.

+   The explaination about the diagram
+   1. The user sends a request to the Django platform.
+   2. urls.py sends a request object to views.py and processed as a function call.
+   3. if the request involves a database, then the view component, i.e. view.py will request the required data from the model component, i.e. model.py,         which data will be returned to views.py and will be displayed as webpage.
+   4. If not involving database, views.py will retrieve the HTML template which will be displayed as a webpage.
+   5. The next step, the data from views.py will be transferred to the template
+   6. Then, the response will be processed and generated in the form of HTML webpage

+#### Explain why do we use virtual environments?
+Let's say, if we do not use the virtual environments, can we still create a Django web application?

+#### Explain how did you implement the steps on point 1 to point 4 above.

 ## Introduction

 This repository is a template that is designed to help students who take the Platform-Based Development/Programming Course (CSGE602022) to know the structure of a Django Web application project, including the files and configurations that are important in running the application.
 You can freely copy the contents of this repository or utilise this repository as a learning material and also as a starting code to build a Django Web application project.